 How is CBD Hemp Flower made?

-Using cues such as bud development, trichome color, cannabinoid testing, and smell, we harvest our indoor hemp flower at the peak of its perfection.
-Our hemp products are also extensively lab tested (and taste-tested, of course) prior to being released to customers.
+We harvest our indoor hemp flower at the peak of its perfection.
+How?
+By using cues such as bud development, trichome color, cannabinoid testing, and smell.
+Our hemp products are also extensively lab tested (and taste-tested, of course) before their release to customers.

 What makes Our CBD Hemp Flower special?